rangiho/ML-Analysis-of-Student-Performance-NELS-88-/README.md

 1. PCA - reduces dimensionality while retaining most variance.
 First two components cluster strongly by SES and prior academic performance.
 2. K-Means - students cluster into low-, medium-, and high-achievement groups.
 Clusters are driven primarily by socioeconomic status and early test scores rather than class size.

+**Contact**
+You can reach me at rangi.ho@gmail.com if you would like to verify the results or request a copy of the paper.

 **Key Takeaways**
 ML results reinforce the econometric findings: class size has limited predictive power compared to SES and prior academic performance.
 Ensemble models outperform linear models across regression and classification tasks.